 Creativity is born from boredom.
 Children need time doing nothing just as badly as adults in order to discover new ideas.
 Cut some things from the schedule and give your preschooler (and yourself) a much needed break.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Enroll your child for the Atlas Mission and let your child play with this award-winning educational program.
 Your child will become better at creative thinking without even realizing it!

 I live near the water which means the summer evenings are spent trying to enjoy the outdoors while fighting off the stealthy sneak attacks of tiny buzzing mosquitos.

 Once a mosquito has set its sights on you, he insists on poking your exposed parts, then draining your blood leaving an uncomfortable itch behind for you to remember him by.